-Knowledge & Expertise | Technology and the Fate of Knowledge | Fakes | Technology, Horror, and the Unknown | Time and Life | Introduction to Philosophy of Technology | Introduction to Philosophy of Science
+Fakes | Happiness by Design | Knowledge & Expertise | Science Fiction and Hope | Technology, Horror, and the Unknown | Time and Life

 In this seminar, students examine various kinds of false appearances such as counterfeits, forgeries, hoaxes, and liars, together with attempts to expose them, often using sophisticated technologies.
 By critically examining what it means to designate an object, practice or person as 'fake', and how different kinds of fakes are judged as more or less problematic, students will develop the capacity to think critically and relationally about deep-seated human desires for truth and value.